getpopper/popper/README.md

-# The Popper Convention: Treating Academic Papers as Code Projects
+# The Popper Convention

+> Treating Academic Papers as Code Projects

 This project describes a convention for generating falsifiable research.
 There are two main goals: